 |Does not flower

 Growing Bonsai Palm Tree from Seed or by Propagation

 The easiest way to grow a sago palm tree is from seed.
 If you choose to start from seed, it’s best to soak it in water for a few days, then remove the red skin so that all that remains is a hard white seed coat.
 You can plant your seeds immediately, doing so sideways in well-draining, moist soil.
 It can take up to nine months for seeds to germinate.

 You may find that propagating via offshoots, known as pups, is a faster method of starting your sago palm bonsai tree.
 These pups should be stripped of their leaves and roots and allowed to dry for one week before planting in a sandy soil mixture.

 How to Care for Bonsai Palm Tree

 Here are some important tips when it comes to sago palm care:

-The sago palm trees require very little when it comes to fertilizing, too.
+The extremely hardy trees require very little when it comes to fertilizing, too.
 These plants are slow-growing, so just use an organic liquid fertilizer, diluted to half strength, about three or four times per year.

-You should fertilize when new growth begins in the spring along with later on in summer, which will harden off new growth and prepare the plant for the more dormant winter months – you should never fertilize during these months, when your plant is not actively growing.
+You should fertilize when new growth appears in the spring and late summer, which will harden off new growth and prepare the plant for the more dormant winter months – you should never fertilize during these months, when your plant is not actively growing.